-The team at Aqua Enviro understands the seriousness of the COVID-19 outbreak and we are actively monitoring developments while we continue to plan for this conference.
+The team at Aqua Enviro are actively monitoring COVID-19 developments while we continue to plan for this conference.
 Please click here for further details.

 Efficiently managing sewer networks in the future will require a change in the industry’s approach to network management with opportunities to: